Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 .. image:: ../_static/imgs/01_02.png
     :align: center

-Use the following command to compile the code to generate the executable file “Hello”.
+Use the following command to compile the code to generate the executable file "Hello".

 .. code-block:: console

     $ gcc Hello.c  -o Hello

-Use the following command to run the executable file “Hello”.
+Use the following command to run the executable file "Hello".

 .. code-block:: console